Progether/JAdventure/README.md

     help

-To get a list of monsters around you(not implemented):
+To get a list of monsters around you:

     monsters